Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Non-linear Properties of the Alfvén Pulse and a Barometric Model of the Chromospheric Part of the Magnetic Loop

-According to the expression \ref{self-sim. solution}, there is also a second, exponentially increasing, pulse moving downwards to the photosphere.
-However, the ratios ${B_{\phi}}/{B_{\phi}}$ and ${B_{\phi}^{2}}/({8\pi P})$ for such a pulse exponentially decrease when the distance travelled is greater than $H$, which weakens the generation of the non-linear electric field component discussed below in Section \ref{sec4}.
-In Figure \ref{fig:wave_propag} the illustration of the Alfvén pulse propagation along the chromospheric tube defined by the self-similar solution \ref{self-sim. solution} is presented in the case of the exponentially expanding magnetic tube ($H=const$) with a homogeneous over the cross-section electric current distribution: $j(r)=const$ at $r<a(z)$ and $j(r)=0$ at $r\geqslant a(z)$, and a Gaussian distribution $I(z)\sim \exp{(-{(z-z_{0})^{2}}/{\sigma^{2}}})$ (in this figure $z_{0}=2H$, $\sigma^{2}=0.
-5 H^{2}$) along the longitudinal $z$ - coordinate.
+According to the expression \ref{self-sim. solution}, there is also a second pulse, exponentially increasing, moving downward to the photosphere.
+However, the ratios ${B_{\phi}}/{B_{z}}$ and ${B_{\phi}^{2}}/({8\pi P})$ for such a pulse exponentially decrease when the distance travelled is greater than $H$, which weakens the generation of the non-linear electric field component discussed below in Section \ref{sec4}.
+In Figure \ref{fig:wave_propag}, the illustration of the Alfvén pulse propagation along the chromospheric tube defined by the self-similar solution \ref{self-sim. solution} is presented in the case of the exponentially expanding magnetic tube ($H=const$) with the electric current distribution homogeneous over the cross section, $j(r)=const$ for $r\leqslant a(z)$ and $j(r)=0$ for $r > a(z)$, and with a Gaussian distribution of the total current, $I(z)\sim \exp{(-{(z-z_{0})^{2}}/{\sigma^{2}}})$, along the longitudinal $z$ - coordinate (in this figure $z_{0}=2H$, $\sigma^{2}=0.
+5 H^{2}$).
 In the present work we have not considered possible reflection from the photosphere and transition region as well as dissipation of the Alfvén pulse.
 These issues and an expected power of the Alfvén pulses will be discussed elsewhere.